Introduction

 Right: Decently Disguised And Fashionable Corpsman

 Aliens are not signatories to the Geneva conventions, ergo they will mark Marine Corpsman as high priority targets.
-The only way an Alien has to tell apart a Corpsman is what they look like and what they are doing.
-Wearing your default armor and uniform will make you an easy target to spot.
+The only way a Xenomorph (or hostile human) has to tell apart a Corpsman is what they look like and what they are doing.
+Wearing your default helmet and uniform will make you an easy target to spot.

 Other Marines will know you are a Corpsman on your hud, so don’t worry about not being noticeable to wounded Marines.